Product Design Internship · SPARC Sports

 Color exploration options: create multiple themes vs finalize one direction

-SPARC focuses on mental performance, color choices directly affect how athletes feel while reflecting and training in the app.
-I researched color psychology to understand how palettes influence emotion and behavior
+Because SPARC focuses on mental performance, color directly affects how athletes feel while reflecting and training.
+I researched color psychology to understand how palettes influence emotion and behavior.

 RED IMPACT ON ATHLETES (Original Color Tone)